argilla-io/argilla/docs/reference/python/python_metrics.rst

 Metrics (Experimental)
 ======================

-Here we describe the available of Rubrix:
+Here we describe the available metrics in Rubrix:

 - Text classification: Metrics for text classification
-- Token classification: Metrics defined for token classification
+- Token classification: Metrics for token classification

 Text classification
 -------------------